A man in distress covers his face surrounded by multiple pointing fingers.

 Once you recognize that concern may be cloaked in judgment, the next step is figuring out how to navigate these tricky conversations.
 Here are some strategies for maintaining boundaries while still engaging with loved ones:

-Accept That Some People May Never Understand: As painful as it may be, there will be some relationships where understanding and acceptance are difficult, if not impossible.
-It’s important to remember that this is not a reflection of your worth or your journey but of the other person’s limitations.
+As painful as it may be, there will be some relationships where understanding and acceptance are difficult, if not impossible.
+It’s important to remember that this is not a reflection of your worth or your journey.
+This is about the other person’s limitations.
 You can still love and respect those individuals without needing to change who you are to fit their expectations.

-Share Your Journey Without Defending It: One of the most frustrating aspects of the “fix-it” approach is the pressure to explain or justify your faith expansion.
+One of the most frustrating aspects of the “fix-it” approach is the pressure to explain or justify your faith expansion.
 Remember, you don’t owe anyone a defense of your personal journey.
 Instead, share your experiences openly and honestly, but with the understanding that you are not seeking approval.
 You might say, “I know my path may look different from what you’re used to, but it’s been deeply meaningful for me.”

 Reframe Concern as Connection

 If you feel that a loved one’s concern is genuinely coming from a place of love but is simply misguided, try reframing the conversation.
 Instead of seeing it as a critique of your choices, use it as an opportunity to strengthen your relationship by focusing on common ground.
-For example, you could say, “I understand that you care about me and want what’s best.
+For example, you can say, “I understand that you care about me and want what’s best.
 Let’s talk about how we can stay connected even if our beliefs differ.”

 Fostering Mutual Respect in Faith Conversations

 As you continue through faith expansion, remember that you are not responsible for making others comfortable with your choices.
-Your journey is yours alone, and the people who truly love and respect you will learn to appreciate the beauty in your evolving faith, even if it looks different from theirs.
+Your journey is yours alone, and the people who truly love and respect you will learn to appreciate the beauty in your evolving faith.
+Even if it looks different from theirs.